ocodo/wezterm-alt-windows-icon-builds/README.md

 # WezTerm - Windows builds using alternative icons

-**This repo** will sync with wezterm/weztern and compiles a windows zip distro for each of a set of custom icons.
-If you want to add an icon open a pull request.
+**This repo** will sync with wezterm/weztern and compile a windows zip distro for each of a set of custom icons.

+If you want to add an icon open a pull request, and get some 👍 for it!

 If there are no releases, this is still _**work in progress**_